Get in touch today to request a quote:

 What are F gases?

-F gases are a group of synthetic gases containing fluorine, which are widely used in industrial applications because of their thermal and electrical properties.
-However, their high global warming potential (GWP) and ozone depletion potential (ODP) make them a significant contributor to climate change.
+F gases are a group of gases containing fluorine.
+HFCs are widely used in industrial applications because of their thermal and electrical properties.
+However, some HFCs have high GWP making them a significant contributor to climate change.

-F gases include all HFC refrigerants, including R134a, R407c, R410a and R404, used in refrigeration and HVAC systems.
-Hydrofluoroolefin (HFO) refrigerants, which have negligible ODPs, have emerged as a more environmentally-friendly alternative.
+F gases include all HFC refrigerants, including R134a, R407C, R410A and R404A, used in refrigeration and HVAC systems.
+HFO refrigerants, which have lower GWPs, have emerged as a more environmentally-friendly alternative.

 What are the key requirements for marine operators?